oscar7845/A03/README.md

 # Introduction to Git, GitHub and Webstorm
 Directions on using Git, GitHub and Webstorm

-Task - Install Webstorm and Git
+Task – Install Webstorm and Git

 Task – Create a GitHub account

-Task - Connect GitHub with Webstorm
+Task – Connect GitHub with Webstorm

 Task – Create a repository

+Feature:

-Task - Create a Repository from Webstorm
+Task – Create a Repository from Webstorm

+Feature:  added workflow for using GitHub

-Task - Import a Repository from GitHub
+Task – Import a Repository from GitHub

+Feature:

 Task – Add and commit file(s)

+Feature:

 Task – Push the repository to GitHub

+Feature:

 **Branch** :